Create Client Cache with NuGet Packages Installation

 </cache-config>

-Step 2: Update Cache Names in Cache Configuration
+Step 2: Update the Tags in Cache Configuration

-- Change the name of the clustered cache that the client cache is a part of and your application will connect to in the config.ncconf file:
+- Change the name of the clustered cache that the Client Cache is a part of, and with which your application will connect to in the config.ncconf file:

 <client-cache-settings server-cache="demoCache" ... />